northbright/Notes/macos/install-macos-sonoma-on-unsupported-mac-for-china-users.md

-# Install Latest macOS on Unsupported Mac for China Users
+# Install macOS Sonoma on Unsupported Mac for China Users

 ## Problem
 * iMac 27" 2017(iMac18,3) and It's NOT in the Supported Models for macOS Sonoma
 * Need to Install Xcode 15 But It Requires macOS Sonoma

 ## Solution
-Use [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher) to install latest macOS(e.g. Sonoma) on unsupported Macs.
+Use [OpenCore Legacy Patcher](https://github.com/dortania/OpenCore-Legacy-Patcher) to install macos Sonoma on unsupported Macs.

 For non-China Users, you may just follow the video tutorial:
 * [Install macOS Sonoma on Unsupported Macs [2008-2017] with OCLP!](https://www.bilibili.com/video/BV1vh4y167DA)